openyurtio/openyurt/docs/tutorial/yurt-app-manager.md

 ud-test-edge-ttthd   1/1     1            1           100s
 ```

-check the pod created by UnitedeDeployment , and you will find that these pods will be created on all the hosts under the `Pool-A` NodePool,  and all the pods created by UnitedDeployment use the same image: `nginx:1.19.1`
+check the pod created by UnitedeDeployment , and you will find that these pods will be created on all the hosts under the `pool-a` NodePool,  and all the pods created by UnitedDeployment use the same image: `nginx:1.19.1`

 ```
 $ kubectl get pod -l app=ud-test